Enterprise-CMCS/managed-care-review/README.md

 -   `./dev test web` to run the web tests, watching the results
 -   `./dev test api` to run the api tests, watching the results
--   `./dev test browser` to run the cypress browser based tests, this opens the cypress runner and requires an endpoint (local or otherwise) to test against
+-   `./dev test browser` to run the cypress browser based tests, this opens the cypress runner and requires an endpoint  to test against.
+By default, runs on localhost (so you should be running the app locally if this is what you intend).
+To see options for flags cypress accepts see [docs](https://docs.cypress.io/guides/guides/command-line#Commands).

 -   `./dev test` (or `dev test check`) to run all the tests that CI runs, once.
 This will run the web, api, and browser tests
 -   Run with flags `./dev test --unit`, `.dev test --online`, to filter down, but still run once.